Buy a copy of a birth, death, marriage or civil partnership certificate online and view details about the records we hold.

 The application will be processed within five working days and, unless collected from the Harrogate Register Office, will be sent out by second class Royal Mail post.

-Orders received before 3pm Monday to Friday, excluding public / bank holidays, will be processed that day and will be sent by first class Royal Mail post.
-Priority service orders received after 3pm will be processed on the next working day.
+Orders for priority certificates received before 3pm Monday to Friday, excluding public / bank holidays, will be processed that day and will be sent by first class Royal Mail post.
+Priority certificate orders received after 3pm will be processed on the next working day.

 North Yorkshire County Council will refund the full cost of the certificate in the following circumstances, where: